wiany11/jsoda/README.md

 # jsoda
 JavaScript for Object Detection Annotation

-jsoda is a pure JavaScript web application to annotate image for object detection.
+jsoda is a simple pure JavaScript web application to annotate image for object detection.
+(No installation and no dependencies!)

 Annotated bounding boxes are stored in KITTI format.